 Once you know what you’re looking for, the next step is finding it.
 The growing popularity of dog coats means you have more shopping options than ever, which is great, but it can also feel a little overwhelming.
 The key is to shop at places that value quality and can offer expert guidance.
 Here’s where I recommend starting your search.

-Specialized Online Pet Retailers
+Specialized Online Pet Stores

 Your best bet is often a retailer that lives and breathes animal gear.
 Specialized online stores curate their collections, meaning they’ve already done some of the hard work for you by weeding out the duds.
 At Hooves and Paws, we handpick every item we carry, focusing on durability, function, and comfort because we use these products on our own animals.
 When you shop with us, you’re not just getting a coat; you’re getting the backing of our 30 years of expertise and a 365-day satisfaction guarantee.